CZ-NIC/knot/doc/reference.rst

 storage
 -------

 A data directory for storing journal, KASP, and timer databases.
+A non-absolute path is relative to the :doc:`knotd<man_knotd>` startup directory.

 *Default:* ``${localstatedir}/lib/knot`` (configured with ``--with-storage=path``)